Town of Crewe

 Increasing government transparency, access, and communication has been Phil’s primary initiative as councilman for the Town of Crewe.
 At his recommendation, Crewe has become Nottoway’s first and only governing body to make regular public meetings available for viewing on YouTube.
 Individuals can also subscribe to the town email list, leave an anonymous comment in our suggestion box at the town office, or address Council at each meeting’s two public comment sections.
 Phil's other initiatives include establishing Crewe as Virginia’s first Healthy Eating/Active Living (HEAL) community, as designated by the Institute for Public Health Innovation and convening the Main Street Business/Property Owners Roundtable and Major Employer Roundtable.

-Phil is president of the Nottoway Historical Association, treasurer of the Crewe-Burkeville Chamber of Commerce, chairman of the Harris Memorial Armory Fundraising Committee, past president of the Crewe-Burkeville Lions Club, and member of the Piedmont Regional Health Coalition.
+Phil is immediate past president of the Nottoway Historical Association, former treasurer of the Crewe-Burkeville Chamber of Commerce, former chairman of the Harris Memorial Armory Fundraising Committee, past president of the Crewe-Burkeville Lions Club, and member of the Piedmont Regional Health Coalition.

 Phil is a 2004 graduate of Nottoway High School, where he has worked on and off as a substitute teacher since graduating.
 He is currently pursuing a PhD in Public Administration and Public Affairs Virginia Tech, holds a Master’s degree in Homeland Security and Emergency Preparedness from VCU, a BA in Religion from Hampden-Sydney College, and is a graduate of the Commonwealth Management Institute and the Sorensen Institute’s Political Leaders Program.